College Grads With Your First Jobs: How to Set Up Your Finances

 If your employer does not offer 401(k) benefits, there are other alternatives to saving for your retirement.

-A Roth IRA is a retirement account that you open with a bank or financial institution on your own, not through your employer.
+is a retirement account that you open with a bank or financial institution on your own, not through your employer.

 You have the freedom to shop around for the best account to meet your retirement goals.